School of Engineering

 RESEARCH AREA: Work, Technology, and Organization

-DISSERTATION TITLE: Understanding Social Dynamics in the Digital Economy: An Inductive Analysis of Relationships in an Online Labor Market
+DISSERTATION TITLE: Understanding Social Dynamics in the Digital Economy and Online Labor Markets

 Ph.D.
 Student in Management Science and Engineering, admitted Autumn 2015